How Do I Remove Public Records From Google?

 • Regulations and Laws

-• Financial Records Pertaining To Political Campaigns
+• Financial Records About Political Campaigns

 • Financial Data Of Public Institutions